 While he finished up his Bachelor’s degree, Dallin became a network security engineer at BYU’s Office of Information Technology.
 Even as a student employee he wrote python scripts, analyzed network traffic, did DDoS mitigation, optimized next-gen firewalls, configured Cisco gear, and maintained content filters.
 For his senior capstone project he designed and built an intrusion detection system (IDS) using Bro.

 Dallin later joined the security team as a cybersecurity engineer covering three higher education universities: Brigham Young University (BYU), Brigham Young University—Hawaii (BYUH), and Brigham Young University—Idaho (BYUI).
-In that role, Dallin architected where and how to deploy network security monitoring tools, implement network security features, and optimizes network security tools.
-Through threat hunting, he finds vulnerabilities and compromises and creates additional automated monitoring based on those findings.
+In that role, Dallin architected where and how to deploy network security monitoring tools, implemented network security features, and optimized network security tools.
+Through threat hunting, he found vulnerabilities and compromises and creates additional automated monitoring based on those findings.